Lartsch/FediAct/README.md

 ## Additional notes
 1. Support for other Fedi software is planned
-2. The whitelist mode can be useful if you do not want the extension to run basic checks on every site (since it needs to determine if its a Mastodon site).
-Not sure if blacklist is good for anything but I still included it.
-3. It can have several reasons why resolving/interacting might not work:
+2. It can have several reasons why resolving/interacting might not work:
     - Not logged in to your home instance
     - Element identifiers have changed / instance uses an unsupported flavour
     - The external instance you are browsing or the originating instance of a toot is not Mastodon